CMPT-276-SUMMER-2025/final-project-22-vines/README.md

     git clone https://github.com/CMPT-276-SUMMER-2025/final-project-22-vines.git

+    Open a terminal in VS.

     Install dependencies:
     npm install

+    Type "cd backend" and hit enter, in order to go to the backend folder.

-     Create a .env file in /backend and copy paste the contents from .env file ithat will be in the zipped file attached with Milestone 2 submission.
+    After the installation create a .env file in /backend and copy paste the contents from .env file that is attached with Milestone 2 submission.

+    Note: Each Edamam API key has a limit of 10 calls.
+If you don't the proper results from Edamam features please contact the project manager or generate your own Edamam API keys at https://www.edamam.com.

-    Create a JSON file as `serviceAccountKey.json` And copy paste the contents from serviceAccountKey.json found in the zipped file attached with Milestone 2 submission.
+    Then create a JSON file as `serviceAccountKey.json` in /backend And copy paste the contents from serviceAccountKey.json file attached with Milestone 2 submission.

+    Then in the terminal type "cd .." and hit enter to go to the root folder.
+    Then type "cd frontend" and hit enter to go to the frontend folder.

-    Create a .env file with the following content:
+    Then create a .env file in /frontend with the following content:

     REACT_APP_API_BASE_URL=http://localhost:5000
     VITE_BACKEND_URL=http://localhost:3001

+    Then in the terminal type "cd .." and hit enter to go to the root folder again.

 2. Backend Setup